 I would do it again.

-I don’t know what exactly happened that day in the jail yard.
+I don’t know what exactly happened that night in the jail yard by the gallows.
 I don’t know why I witnessed what I did.
 I do not know what the entity was that I encountered.
 I do not want to know.

 A small town in New Jersey.
 A historic prison.
 Native American land.
 A tributary running through, which was damned up and built around.
 A large number of reported haunted locations, many which I have personally encountered spirit.
 A town that celebrates “Witches Ball”.

 Is this a recipe for the unknown?
 What do you think?

 Wow.
 I loved reading through this.
 I’ll definitely be reading more of your blog.